isMeXar/LLM-Chatbot-Gemini/README.md

-# GeminiPro Chatbot 🤖
+# GeminiPro LLM Chatbot 🤖

-GeminiPro Chatbot is an interactive AI-powered assistant built with **Streamlit** and **Google Gemini-Pro**.
+GeminiPro LLM Chatbot is an interactive AI-powered assistant built with **Streamlit** and **Google Gemini-Pro**.
 This project demonstrates how to deploy Large Language Models (LLMs) in a user-friendly interface and customize chatbot behavior for various audiences or use cases.

 ## Technologies Used